Red Tide Arrives In So Cal: What? Where? How Bad?

 There’s no way of knowing how long the red tide will last, but a typical red tide for Southern California lasts between 1 and 2 weeks.

-Look for sea foam to develop along the shoreline as a sign that the algae/phytoplankton are dying off and that the red tide is coming to an end.
+Look for sea foam to develop along the shoreline as a sign that the algae/phytoplankton are dying off and that the red tide is coming to an end. – Regarding this note, I have begun to see seafoam develop at certain San Diego beaches so the light at the end of the tunnel appears to be nearing.
+However, certain beaches also look worse than they did just a week ago still.

 Which Beaches Are Affected?